v1kkiiiii/v1kkiiiii/README.md

 <div align="center">

 *Currently exploring the intersection of quantitative finance, applied ML, and product.
 Always happy to talk about either!
-Also fascinated by the concept of fully autonmous AI and it's philosophical implications or possible foundations :)*
+Also fascinated by the concept of fully autonmous AI and it's philosophical implications or possible foundations, so I'm always down to have a philosophical argument about that :)*

 </div>